jjsullivan5196/wvkbd/README.md

 There are some areas that still need work:

+ - Make motion keys a property of the layout, so that we can have "normal" layouts together with motion key layouts.
+ - International layouts (cyrillic, arabic, persian, greek, georgian)
+ - Automatic portrait/landscape detection and subsequent layout switching
  - Make sure the virtual input method in wayland is working as best as it can
  - Support for input method protocol in wayland, ability to respond to text fields